black womxn theatre logo (white).png

 Abstract

-Personhood, Practice, & Pedagogy in Black Womxn Theatre: A Black Queer Transfeminist Dubography, is a critical autoethnography rooted in the Anitafrika Dub Praxis.
+Personhood, Practice, & Pedagogy in Black Womxn Theatre: A Black Queer Transfeminist Dubography is a critical autoethnography rooted in the Anitafrika Dub Praxis.
 This thesis investigates how I, and other members of the predominantly English-speaking African-Caribbean descended community of Black womyn theatre makers in Tkaronto, Northern Turtle Island, decoliberate (to enact liberation through decolonial action) personhood, practice, and pedagogy, within concentric kinship circles of femtorship.
-As a hybrid memoir-monograph created by an insider-dubographer, the dissertation: a) charts the hxrstory and development of Black womyn’s theatre in Northern Turtle Island, b) investigates how colonial-hxstorical-systemic trauma affects Black womyn theatre practitioners, c) explores how Black womyn metabolise oppression through embodied playmaking, d) identifies feminist performance aesthetics in Black womxn theatre; and e) theorizes my original methodologies that formulate the Anitafrika Dub Praxis, as a Black, queer, transfeminist technology for the decolonisation of theatre training.
+As a hybrid memoir-monograph created by an insider-dubographer, the dissertation: a) charts the herstory and development of Black womyn’s theatre in Northern Turtle Island, b) investigates how colonial-hxstorical-systemic trauma affects Black womyn theatre practitioners, c) explores how Black womyn metabolise oppression through embodied playmaking, d) identifies feminist performance aesthetics in Black womyn’s theatre; and e) theorizes my original methodologies that formulate the Anitafrika Dub Praxis, as a Black, queer, transfeminist technology for decolonial theatre training.

-This research emerges from my 25-year journey as a dub poet and theatre maker, drawing on qualitative and quantitative data that includes 41 semi-structured interviews with Black womyn theatre practitioners, an online survey, and archival materials, including Anita Stewart’s unpublished manuscript of collected writings and ahdri zhina mandiela’s 1995 documentary on/stage/black/women.
-Using Practice-as-Research, Black feminist epistemology, intersectionality and Ubuntu philosophy, I discuss how Black womyn theatre makers rupture colonial constructs of humxnity, catalyse radical paradigm shifts, and enact pedagogies of transformation through performance-based worldbuilding.
-The research shows how we conjure heterogeneous cultures of criticality, courage, and communion through our creativity, while also navigating the psycho-emotional and socio-political fissures within our concentric kinship circles.
+This research emerges from my twenty-five-year journey as a dub poet and theatre maker, drawing on qualitative and quantitative data that includes forty-one semi-structured interviews with Black womyn theatre practitioners, an online survey, and archival materials, including Anita Stewart’s unpublished manuscript of collected writings and ahdri zhina mandiela’s 1995 documentary on/stage/black/women.
+Using Practice-as-Research, Black feminist epistemology, intersectionality, and Ubuntu philosophy, I discuss how Black womyn use theatre to rupture colonial constructs of humanity, catalyse radical paradigm shifts, and enact pedagogies of transformation through performance-based worldbuilding.
+The research shows how we conjure heterogeneous cultures of criticality through our creativity, while also navigating psycho-emotional and socio-political fissures within our concentric kinship circles.

-The PaR outcome of my PhD is an Anitafrika Method Resource Compendium for decolonizing theatre training, which includes a Decolonial Praxis Deck, seven Principle Talks, and an Anitafrika Method Video Workshop Series and Booklet.
-My original contribution to knowledge is the Anitafrika Dub Praxis, a decolonial system comprising the Anitafrika Method, Critical Dub Pedagogy, and Dubography—three components that interweave methodology, pedagogy, and performance.
-By theorizing Black womyn’s theatre, I offer transformative models of decolonial cultural stewardship, epistemic liberation, and living archival practice.
-This PhD affirms that Black womyn’s theatre is a play-space where “I am because you are because we are.”
-Ubuntu
+The PaR outcome of my PhD is an Anitafrika Method Resource Compendium for decolonial theatre training, which includes a Decolonial Praxis Deck, seven Principle Lectures, and an Anitafrika Method Workshop video series.
+My original contribution to knowledge is the Anitafrika Dub Praxis, a decolonial system comprising the Anitafrika Method, Critical Dub Pedagogy, and Dubography, which are three components that interweave methodology, pedagogy, and performance.
+By theorising Black womyn’s theatre, I offer transformative models of decolonial cultural stewardship through living archival practice that inform Black womyn’s epistemic liberation.
+Black womyn’s theatre is a sacred play-space that embodies Ubuntu: “I am because you are because we are.”

 Dub Riddim by KennyMuziq